-Pakistan held National Assembly and provincial parliamentary elections in February 2008.
-Pakistan's Government is led by Prime Minister Raja Pervais Ashraf (since 22 June 2012).
-The next National Assembly election is due in 2013.
-An election for 54 of the 100 seats in the Senate was held in March 2012.
-Following the resignation of President Musharraf in August 2008, Asif Zardari, widower of the political leader, Benazir Bhutto, who was assassinated in late 2007, was elected President in September 2008.
+Pakistan held National Assembly and provincial parliamentary elections in May 2013.
+Pakistan's Government is led by Prime Minister Mian Muhammad Nawaz Sharif (since 6th June 2013).
+The next National Assembly election is due in 2018.
+An election for 54 of the 100 seats in the Senate was held in March 2012 with the next election scheduled for 2015.
+On 8th September 2013, Mr Mamnoon Hussein was inaugurated as President for a 5-year term, replacing Mr Asif Ali Zardari.